Meet Your New Favorites | SHOP NEW ARRIVALS

 The material of your suit is its foundation.
 For performance swimwear, you’ll mostly find fabrics made from polyester, nylon, and polyurethane blends.
 Materials like nylon-spandex are popular because they offer a tough, durable fiber that holds its shape and resists the harsh effects of chlorine.
 This means your suit won’t stretch out or fade after just a few weeks in the pool.
 When you’re looking at your options, pay attention to the fabric composition.
 A high-quality blend is the first sign of a suit that’s built to handle lap after lap, making it a smart choice for any serious swimmer looking for reliable competitive swim gear.

-Find the Right Fit and Compression
+How to Find Your Perfect Fit and Compression

 A performance suit should feel like a second skin.
 The right fit is snug all over to minimize drag in the water, but it shouldn’t restrict your breathing or movement.
 When you try on a suit, make sure there are no gaps around the neckline, armholes, or leg openings, as these can scoop up water and slow you down.
 A compressive fit helps support your muscles and improves hydrodynamics, letting you glide more efficiently.
 Look for suits made from a thick, durable fabric that provides this compression without feeling stiff.
 Exploring the women's new arrivals can give you a feel for the latest cuts and compressive materials available.